ajkacca457/BB-charachter/README.md

 # BB-charachter

 This is a javascript project to fetch data from external data using ajax and xmlhttprequest.
-This app that allows user to find out what breaking bad character he or she is.
+This app allows user to find out what breaking bad character he or she is.
 This app uses ajax to send request, get data and to display the contents.

 <img src="picture1.PNG" alt="projectimg">